If you cannot find what you are looking for, or require additional information or help, please contact us on 0117 342 6913.

 Long acting reversible contraception (LARC) patient group directions (PGDs)

 The CCG and Local Authorities have authorised LARC PGDs for use by registered nurses at BNSSG GP Practices.
-There following PGDs are available on the formulary website here, https://bit.ly/3kZkc6b.
+The following PGDs are available on the BNSSG Joint Formulary webpage.

 Full training requirements are included within each PGD and include successful completion of the Faculty of Reproductive and Sexual Health Letter of Competence for subdermal implants and intrauterine techniques, level 2 or equivalent safeguarding children and vulnerable adults and basic life support and anaphylaxis.